-The conversion of existing agricultural buildings of architectural merit to housing, business space or tourist accommodation will be supported where development respects local character, residential amenity and highway safety.
-Such development will be expected to enhance biodiversity and have regard for Green Belt policy.
+Where planning consent is required, the conversion of existing agricultural buildings to housing, business space or tourist accommodation will be supported where development respects local character, residential amenity and highway safety.
+Such development will be expected to enhance biodiversity

 Changes in farming have led to some agricultural buildings falling redundant.
 The conversion of these redundant farm buildings to non-agricultural uses can provide opportunities for the establishment and development of small businesses that generate income and employment opportunities for local people.
 This trend of diversification will be encouraged to maintain a balanced and vibrant community, subject to the proper consideration of the impact on residents of any nearby houses and the broader community, visual or other impact on the countryside and highway safety issues.
+It is recognised that some conversions of rural buildings can take place as permitted development.